rainopik/eubdhack-megatrend/README.md

 | 45037d43-a8f5-4f46-b332-b2935bc305f4 | e75305db-9011-4ee0-ab62-8d41a98f807e |             0.45 | *cargo vehicle driver -> private chauffeur*      |
 | ...                                  |                                      |                  |                                                  |

-This matrix will be very large, as it will contain occupation pairs which are very loosely connected by a very generic skill.
+The resulting matrix is very large, as contains occupation pairs that are loosely connected by a very generic skill.
 For example, both `bus driver` and `physiotherapy assistant` have an `use different communication channels` as essential skill, which connects them in the graph.
 However when we calculate the skill match ratio, we get a modest 0.02.
+Also the connection between these occupations does not make sense in real life, as it is difficult to imagine that a person skilled in operating heavy vehicles could easily apply for a position that requires medical skills.

-Therefore we decided to prune the graph of occupation pairs that don't make sense in real life and take only 3 most similar occupations for every occupation.
+Therefore we decided to prune the graph of weakly connected occupation pairs and take only 3 most similar occupations for every occupation.

 ---